nextpyp/pyp/docs/introduction.rst

 `nextPYP <https://nextpyp.app/>`_ is a platform for single-particle cryo-EM/ET image analysis developed and maintained by the `Bartesaghi Lab <http://cryoem.cs.duke.edu>`_.

-By combining established tools in the field with `in-house methods <https://cryoem.cs.duke.edu/research/methods/>`_, ``nextPYP`` produces state-of-the-art results while being easy to install, easy to use, and scalable to large cryo-EM/ET datasets.
+By combining established tools in the field with `in-house methods <https://cryoem.cs.duke.edu/research/methods/>`_, ``nextPYP`` produces state-of-the-art results while being easy to install, user-friendly, and scalable to large cryo-EM/ET datasets.

 Main features
 -------------